A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

-\paragraph*{Decomposing $T$-simple walks.} Our goal now is to show that every reduced $T$-simple walk in $\bG$ can be decomposed into a small number of paths that interact with each other only in a limited way.
-Moreover, for future use in the algorithm we will require that provided the said $T$-simple walk is first-cross and $T$-short, the endpoints of the paths in the decomposition belong to some subset of the vertices of size polynomial in the number of terminals.
-More precisely, each endpoint will be {\em{important}} in the sense defined next.
+By Lemma~\ref{lem:input-to-blow-up}, we can concentrate on canonical instances and assume that there is a solution satisfying the properties in Definition~\ref{def:blow-up}.
+Our goal now is to show that every cactuslike walk can be decomposed into a small number of paths that interact with each other only in a limited way.
+Moreover, for future use in the algorithm we will require that in a canonical instance the paths in the decomposition belong to some small family of candidates.